0chonko/Protectus_Smart_Security/README.md

 ## Getting Started

 We assume you have a Python 3 and corresponding pip package manager installed.
 You should have cloned the repository and your current working directory should be the folder to where you cloned the repo to.
+It is advised to enable a virtual environment before installing packages to isolate them from possible other versions of the same packages.

 ### Prerequisites